kubernetes/enhancements/keps/sig-scheduling/5732-topology-aware-workload-scheduling/README.md

 ###### What are other known failure modes?

-- Pods Pending Indefinitely - Gang cannot fit (Resource Constraints)
+- Pods Pending Indefinitely - PodGroup cannot fit in any Placement (Resource Constraints)
   - Detection: Check Pod Events/Status.
 Expected reason: a message indicating that minCount pods could not be scheduled.
   - Metrics: `scheduler_podgroup_schedule_attempts_total` with result unschedulable.
   - Mitigations:
     - Scale up the cluster (add nodes) or delete other real-workloads to free up space.
-    - If intended, recreate the PodGroup object without `schedulingConstraints` to disable TAS scheduling (fallback to best-effort scheduling) if acceptable.
+    - If intended, recreate the PodGroup object without `schedulingConstraints` to disable TAS scheduling (fallback to default workload scheduling) if acceptable.
   - Diagnostics:
-    - Scheduler logs at V=4 searching for "podgroup" to see detailed reasons why the placement failed.
+    - Scheduler logs at v=4 searching for "podgroup" to see detailed reasons why the placement failed.
   - Testing:
     - Covered by integration tests submitting unschedulable PodGroups.